Benny-ui-ux/Shrink-Bank/README.md

 This is my final project for CIDM 3312.
 It is a piece of software designed for departments to manage inventory.

 The first step is to make an account.
 This is done using ASP.NET Core's middleware library for Authentication and Authorization.
 When making an account, enter your name, password and choose a department.
-THe daprtment you choose is the items you will be allowed to modify.
+The department you choose determines the items you will be allowed to modify.

 Once logged in, you can make your way to the inventory and view the role-based CRUD features.
 For example, if you chose the frozen department, you can modify the frozen items.